Research Grants Council Collaborative Research Fund 2026/27 Call Circular

 In order to ensure consistency and fairness, applicants are reminded to complete the applications and all pdf documents in the following standard RGC format:

-Failure to comply with the format requirements may result in the removal of your application from processing.
+Applicants are also reminded not to include links to external websites in their applications which may contain extra information about their proposals.
+Failure to comply with the format requirements may result in the removal of the application from processing.

 Submission of Preliminary Proposal